 A team effort

 For this reason, it is very important for a business to ensure that the Bill of Materials is as detailed, clearly illustrated and accurate as possible.
-The efficiency and cost-effectiveness of a manufactured product hinges completely on the quality of the Bill of Materials.
+The efficiency and cost-effectiveness of a manufactured product hinge completely on the quality of the Bill of Materials.

 Optimally, a business should be able to produce its products as efficiently and cost-effectively as possible due to an accurate, revision-controlled Bill of Materials.
-This is why it is important to produce a BOM that is very well organized, accurate and up to date.
+This is why it is important to produce a BOM that is very well organised, accurate and up to date.

-Little details, big losses – why your BOM needs to be accurate
+Little details, big losses: Why your BOM needs to be accurate

 Important considerations when producing a Bill of Materials